Ron Toman

 Ron Toman (October 30, 1934 – June 2, 2011) was an American football player and coach.
-He was an assistant coach at Tulane, Texas and Notre Dame.
+He was an assistant coach at Tulane University, the University of Texas at Austin, and the University of Notre Dame.
+Toman was the head football coach at Joplin Junior College—now known as Missouri Southern State University—from 1964 to 1966, compiling a record of 22–6.
 He served as offensive coordinator for the Texas Longhorns from 1981 to 1985, succeeding Leon Manley.